How to setup Flic Smart Button and trigger a Microsoft Flow

 Flic Smart Button Mobile App Phone button Flow save

-And our button will now be properly configured to trigger a Microsoft Flow once someone click (one time) the physical button
+And our button will now be properly configured to trigger a Microsoft Flow when someone clicks it (one time).

 Flic Smart Button Mobile App Phone button Flow action

-Now the only thing that is missing is for us to create a Flow that will be associated with this trigger event to fire up a Flow process.
+Now the only thing missing is for us to create a Flow associated with this trigger event to fire a Flow process.

 • Sign in to Microsoft Flow.